afshawnlotfi/research/cyfi/apple/objc/selectors/privacy/contacts.md

 ### Parameters
  #### keysToFetch - An array of contact property keys and/or key descriptors from contacts objects to be fetched in the returned contacts.
 For a list of possible keys, see

-# predicate
- The predicate to match contacts against.

-# mutableObjects
- A Boolean value that indicates whether to return mutable contacts.

-# unifyResults
- A Boolean value that indicates whether to return linked contacts as unified contacts.

-# sortOrder
- The sort order for contacts.

-# CNContactSortOrder
- Indicates the sorting order for contacts.

-# keysToFetch
- The properties to fetch in the returned contacts.

-# currentHistoryToken
- null

-# value
- null

 # addContact:toContainerWithIdentifier:
  Adds the specified contact to the contact store.
 ### Parameters